nyorain/vpp/README.md

 // the default implementation will just output to std::cerr vpp::DebugCallback debugCallback(instance);

-// now create a device for the instance and SurfaceKHR which is
+// now create a device for the instance and a SurfaceKHR.
-// usually retrieved from a window abstraction library.
-// note how vpp will automatically select a suited physical
+// vpp will take care of basic queue and physical device choosing
-// device and query queue families to create basic-needs
-// queues with this constructor.
-// We also retrieve the present queue to present on our
-// surface from this constructor const vpp::Queue* presentQueue;
+// We retrieve the queue to present on our surface const vpp::Queue* presentQueue;
 vpp::Device device(instance, vkSurface, presentQueue);

 // now we can create a vulkan swapchain
-// again, we just use the fast way that choses quite sane
+// again, we just use the fast way and let vpp choose sane defaults vpp::Swapchain swapchain(device, window.surface);
-// defaults for us but note that the class
-// offers many convininient configuration possibilities vpp::Swapchain swapchain(device, window.surface);
 ```